-- national policy;

-- appropriateness and likely market attractiveness for the type of development proposed;

-- contribution to regeneration priority areas;

-- potential impacts including the effect upon landscapes including landscape features, nature and heritage conservation.

-...
-When assessing sites against the adopted development plan, plan-makers will need to take account of how up to date the plan policies are and consider the relevance of identified constraints on sites / broad locations and whether such constraints may be overcome..."

-- 5.27 In light of the above, the suitability of sites has been determined through assessment against national and local planning policy including the NPPF and adopted Core Strategy.
+- national policy; - appropriateness and likely market attractiveness for the type of development proposed; - contribution to regeneration priority areas; - potential impacts including the effect upon landscapes including landscape features, nature and heritage conservation. - ...
+When assessing sites against the adopted development plan, plan-makers will need to take account of how up to date the plan policies are and consider the relevance of identified constraints on sites / broad locations and whether such constraints may be overcome..." - 5.28 In light of the above, the suitability of sites has been determined through assessment against national and local planning policy including the NPPF and adopted Core Strategy.
 Although the Core Strategy is currently under review, it is still the development plan for the area, and many local policies are still offered support by important policies within the NPPF (Green Belt being a key example).
 It would therefore be inappropriate not to record how they affect the suitability of a site in advance of the Local Plan review, although it is important to ensure that the assessment's scope does not rule out sites for further consideration on purely based on existing development plan policies.
-Approaching the assessment of suitability in this manner will help to determine where Core Strategy policies may require alteration to meet housing needs. - 5.28 Please note that the criteria listed below are not exhaustive.
-The suitability of a site has necessarily involved a degree of officer judgement on a site by site basis.
+Approaching the assessment of suitability in this manner will help to determine where Core Strategy policies may require alteration to meet housing needs.

-Sites which will be considered 'suitable'

-- 5.29 Sites with planning permission will automatically be considered suitable until permission expires, at which point their suitability will be reassessed. - 5.30 Sites without permission that benefit from allocation in the Council's 2018 Site Allocations Document have also been considered suitable for development. - 5.31 Sites within the development boundary of a Main or Local Service Village not currently covered by another policy constraint (e.g. current employment sites and open space designations) will be considered suitable.

-Sites which will be considered 'potentially suitable, but subject to policy constraints'

-- 5.32 Subject to no other overriding physical or policy constraints1 being identified, sites falling into any of the following categories will be considered as being potentially suitable for development: - Sites safeguarded for future development in the adopted Site Allocations Document - Sites in the Green Belt/Open Countryside adjacent to an existing village development boundary (including Small Service Villages and Other Villages and Hamlets) - Sites in the Green Belt/Open Countryside adjacent to a neighbouring urban area - Employment sites, which are identified as being required to meet employment needs both within and beyond the District in the Council's Economic Development Needs Assessment (EDNA) 20182 - Sites in the Green Belt/Open Countryside potentially capable of delivering a freestanding new settlement of at least 1,500 dwellings - 5.33 Sites identified as above will be assessed in the same level of detail as sites which conform with existing Core Strategy policies, in order to inform the Council's understanding of how much supply could potentially be delivered if specific policies were altered through the Local Plan review.
-This will include further assessment of sites' potential suitability for development through evidence base documents which will inform the Local Plan review (e.g. the Council's Site Selection Topic Paper). - 5.34 Site suggestions for development in the Open Countryside/Green Belt which are not directly adjoining an existing village development boundary or the urban area have only been considered 'potentially suitable' where it can be demonstrated that sites will provide a sufficient area of land to deliver a minimum of 1,500 homes.
-Sites disassociated from existing village development boundaries/urban areas which cannot demonstrate that they will deliver a minimum capacity of 1,500 dwellings have been considered as 'unsuitable' isolated rural housing, in line with paragraphs 79 and 80 of the NPPF 2021, and will not be considered further.
-Where a site promoter can evidence that key services and facilities (i.e. local shops, primary schools and public transport links) can be provided within a freestanding site of less than 1,500 dwellings, the Council may considered inclusion of sites below this threshold in further assessments.
+- 5.29 Please note that the criteria listed below are not exhaustive.
+The suitability of a site has necessarily involved a degree of officer judgement on a site by site basis. - Sites which will be considered 'suitable' - 5.30 Sites with planning permission will automatically be considered suitable until permission expires, at which point their suitability will be reassessed. - 5.31 Sites without permission that benefit from allocation in the Council's 2018 Site Allocations Document have also been considered suitable for development. - 5.32 Sites within the development boundary of a Main or Local Service Village not currently covered by another policy constraint (e.g. current employment sites and open space designations) will be considered suitable. - Sites which will be considered 'potentially suitable, but subject to policy constraints' - 5.33 Subject to no other overriding physical or policy constraints1 being identified, sites falling into any of the following categories will be considered as being potentially suitable for development: - Sites safeguarded for future development in the adopted Site Allocations Document - Sites in the Green Belt/Open Countryside adjacent to an existing village development boundary (including Small Service Villages and Other Villages and Hamlets) - Sites in the Green Belt/Open Countryside adjacent to a neighbouring urban area - Employment sites, which are identified as being required to meet employment needs both within and beyond the District in the Council's Economic Development Needs Assessment (EDNA) 20182 - Sites in the Green Belt/Open Countryside potentially capable of delivering a freestanding new settlement of at least 1,500 dwellings - 5.34 Sites identified as above will be assessed in the same level of detail as sites which conform with existing Core Strategy policies, in order to inform the Council's understanding of how much supply could potentially be delivered if specific policies were altered through the Local Plan review.
+This will include further assessment of sites' potential suitability for development through evidence base documents which will inform the Local Plan review (e.g. the Council's Site Selection Topic Paper).